AmiliaApp/amilia-button-wp/readme.txt

 == Installation ==

-1. Unpack archive to this archive to the 'wp-content/plugins/' directory inside of WordPress
-  * Maintain the directory structure of the archive (all extracted files should exist in 'wp-content/plugins/amilia-button/'
+1. Unpack archive to this archive to the 'wp-content/plugins/' directory inside of WordPress.
+Maintain the directory structure of the archive (all extracted files should exist in 'wp-content/plugins/amilia-button/'.
 2. Activate the Amilia Button plugin through the 'Plugins' menu in WordPress.
    The Amilia button tool will appear in your editor.